bsc-quantic/Tenet.jl/docs/src/manual/ansatz/mps.md

 ```

 #### `MixedCanonical` Form
-This form stores the `Tensor`s in an `MPS` as left or right canonical wether the `Tensor` is on the left or right of the ortogonality center, which is stored in the field `orthog_center` of the `MixedCanonical` form.
+In the `MixedCanonical` form, tensors to the left of the orthogonality center are left-canonical, tensors to the right are right-canonical, and the tensors at the orthogonality center (which can be `Site` or `Vector{<:Site}`) contains the entanglement information between the left and right parts of the chain.
+The position of the orthogonality center is stored in the `orthog_center` field.

+You can convert an `MPS` to the `MixedCanonical` form and specify the orthogonality center using `mixed_canonize!`:

 ```@example
 mps = MPS([rand(2, 2), rand(2, 2, 2), rand(2, 2)])